RiftValleySoftware/RVS_ParseXMLDuration/README.md

 All the rest of the stuff is for testing, validating and sharing.

+A Few Rules:
+-

+The string is formatted as `[-]P[0-9Y][0-9M][0-9D][T[0-9H][0-9M][0-9[.0-9]S]]`

+The first character **MUST** be a `"P"`, and any negative sign must **PRECEDE** the `"P"`.

+Any time (hours, minutes, seconds), **MUST** be preceded by a `"T"`.
+This either starts the time, or separates it from a date.

+For example, `P2Y6M5DT12H35M30S` is 2 years, 6 months, 5 days, 12 hours, 35 minutes and 30 seconds.

+For our purposes, when a unit is not specified, we don't include it at all in the DateComponents.
+If the unit is specified, but is a zero (0), then we specify that unit as zero in the DateComponents.

+Examples
+-

+Not much to show, really.
+The parser is ridiculously easy to use.

+**Parsing From A String:**

+Each part is composed of 1 or more decimal digits, immediately succeeded by "Y" (years), "M" (months or minutes), "D" (days), "H" (hours), or "S" (seconds).
+Seconds can be expressed as a decimal.
+All other numbers are integers.

+    let durationComponents1 = "P2Y6M5DT12H35M30.123S".asXMLDuration // DateComponents(year: 2, month: 6, day: 5, hour: 12, minute: 35, second: 30, nanosecond: 1230000000)

+You can have more than 59 minutes or 23 hours.

+    let durationComponents2 = "PT168H120M".asXMLDuration            // DateComponents(hour: 168, minute: 120)

+In order to have a negative duration, the first character must be a minus sign, and ALL components in the result will be negative.

+    let durationComponents3 = "-P2M4DT10M5.23S".asXMLDuration       // DateComponents(month: -2, day: -4, minute: -10, second: -5, nanosecond: -2300000000)

+**Delivering A String From A DateComponents Instance:**

+Zero (or unspecified) components are not included in the resultant String.

+    let durationString1 = DateComponents(year: 0, day: 1, hour: 1, minute: 0, second: 1, nanosecond: 0).asXMLDuration // "PT1H1S"

+Note that fractional seconds are expressed as seconds and nanoseconds.

+    let durationString2 = DateComponents(year: 1, month: 1, day: 1, hour: 1, minute: 1, second: 1, nanosecond: 1000000000).asXMLDuration // "P1Y1M1DT1H1M1.1S"

+In order to specify a negative duration, ALL components must be negative.

+    let durationString3 = DateComponents(year: -1, month: -1, day: -1, hour: -1, minute: -1, second: -1, nanosecond: -1000000000).asXMLDuration // "-P1Y1M1DT1H1M1.1S"

 DEPENDENCIES
 =

-There are no dependencies to use RVS_IPAddress in your project.
+There are no dependencies to use RVS_ParseXMLDuration in your project.
 In order to test it and run it in the module project, you should use [CocoaPods](https://cocoapods.org) to install [SwiftLint](https://cocoapods.org/pods/SwiftLint), although that is not required.
 It's [just good practice](https://littlegreenviper.com/series/swiftwater/swiftlint/).

 LICENSE
 =